Greatness7/MMM-2022/firemoth.md

     * Maybe cinematic boss battle, or maybe somethign more exploation related.
 Many options.
 * The player returns to Sellus Gravius with the Ward of Akavir as proof of success.
     * Unlike the vanilla implementation, player gets to keep the artifact.
-* New quest line opens up to begin the process of rebuilding Fort Firemoth.
-    * Assets will be periodically swapped with repaired versions.
-    * New staff can be recruited to populate the fort.
-Potentially some freed slaves.
-    * Re-establish connections with the EEC to handle ebony trade.
-    * Rebuild the docks to allow new fast travel locations.
-    * Collect as many ideas as we can and implement the best ones!

 ## Visuals